 5.1.1 Other Account holders: other Account holders, including where required for the purpose of using your Contribution (such as in relation to the FEBS Press manuscript tracking systems);

 5.1.2 Our service providers: service providers we work with to deliver our business, who are acting as our data processors and provide us with:

-(a) Platform development and hosting services such as those provided by Studio 24, Cambridge New Media and Zapnito based in the UK, and Effi-Sciences based in Spain and Conference Compass based in the Netherlands;
+(a) Platform development and hosting services such as those provided by Studio 24, Cambridge New Media and Zapnito based in the UK, Effi-Sciences based in Spain and Conference Compass based in the Netherlands;

 (b) IT, system administration and security services provided by Sophos Ltd and Camb IT based in the UK;

 (c) marketing services provided by Campaign Monitor (based in USA), advertising services (including the Google AdWords service), and analytics services (including Google Analytics based in USA and GoSquared based in the UK);

 (d) Event organizers, who also process registration payments, and may be based outside of the EEA depending on where the Event is held;